 Jennifer’s call was putting me on edge, too.
 She seemed so abrupt, hanging up before I could ask her what was wrong.
 Was this another one of my sister’s frivolous antics?
 She knew I had planned this night out with friends; instead, here I am walking down a half-lit street, feeling as if I’m going to be mugged at every turn.

 Walking past the dark alley, the smells of stale garbage whiffed past my nose.
 “Meooow!”
-Clink — clank — a big, black cat dashed out in front of me, followed by a trash can cover.
-Screaming, jumping back, I glowered down at the little menace.
+Clink — clank — a big, black cat dashed out in front of me, followed by trash can cover.
+Screaming, and jumping back, I glowered down at the little menace.
 “Oh crap cat, you scare me!
 I thought you were a mugger.”
-He sat there looking up at me, all innocent-like, as if nothing happened and began licking his paws.
+He sat there looking up at me, all innocent-like, as if nothing happened, and began licking his paws.

 Sighing, I wrapped my arms around myself and walked on.
 Nearing home, I noticed the lights were off — Something wasn’t right.
 Worrying about Jennifer, I climbed the porch steps in haste, opened the door, and snapped on the lights.
 Nothing happened.

 A hand shot out to stop my progress, and Jennifer’s face appeared before me in the dim entryway.
-“Sorry Elaina!
-I didn’t mean to frighten you, but there’s this man, a Mr. Damien Rhodes who wants to talk with you.”
+“Sorry, Elaina!
+I didn’t mean to frighten you, but there’s this man, Mr. Damien Rhodes who wants to talk with you.”
 She whispered in my ear, “He’s weird, watch yourself.”
 Grabbing her coat, Jennifer ran out the front door.

 “Jenn, wait, what’s your hur —?”
 She was gone.
 Sighing, I turn around and tried the lights once more, wanting to see who was waiting for me in the dark.
 When nothing happened, I called out "Mr. Rhodes?"
 A large, looming figure moved towards me which shot my blood pressure up another notch.
 I turned to flee, but before I could even take a step, an arm snaked around my waist, stopping my progress.
 Struggling to get free, I screamed.